List of Ghost Whisperer characters: Gabriel Lawrence

 Gabriel Lawrence (Ignacio Serricchio) claims to be Melinda's half-brother.
 He is also a "ghost whisperer".
-It is unclear from whom he inherited this gift, since neither of his parents has that gift.
+It is unclear from whom he inherited this gift, since neither of his parents displays it.

-When he was a child, Gabriel knew he could interact with the dead, but nobody believed him, and he received psychiatric treatment in a mental health institution.
+When he was a child, Gabriel realised he could interact with the dead but nobody believed him, and he received psychiatric treatment in a mental health institution.
 Gabriel never had a living friend.
 In fact, all of his friends were dead, and he always hated watching them "cross over" into The Light.
 He managed to get out of the mental health institution by lying.
 He was in the same mental health institution where his mother resided.

 In "The Collector" episode, Gabriel is now in his late twenties, and he has recently moved to Grandview.
 He mentions Grandview always brings him memories.
 Melinda Gordon has the opportunity to meet him, and she is amazed by the gift they have in common.
 Melinda warns Gabriel about a shift in the "other world": ghosts are becoming stronger.
 She tells him how she struggled against a very dark spirit called Romano the year before, when a plane crashed in Grandview.

 However, Melinda discovers she was naive to believe in Gabriel, who had invited her to work with him in the difficult task of dealing with ghosts.
 Gabriel turns out to be a Ghost Whisperer from the Dark Side, and he had been gathering souls to prepare for what "was coming", a complex prophecy of the death of a "loved one".

 Gabriel, along with the dark spirits, was blocking The Light, because he was trying to make the dead stronger than the living.
 When Melinda, Jim Clancy, and Rick Payne break into Gabriel's house, they find out Gabriel's obsession with Melinda.
 He had been observing her moves for quite a long time.
 At the end of season two, both Gabriel and Melinda struggle against each other for the fate of living and dead.

 Gabriel returns to Grandview in the third season episode "Weight of What Was", informing Melinda he is her half-brother.
 He hands her a package containing images of her father's family.
 An image in the package, in fact from Melinda's mother's past, leads Melinda to an underground church and her great-great-great grandmother, Tessa.
 A ghost which haunts the archives of Grandview tells Gabriel that Melinda has entered the tunnel, and Gabriel blocks the exit, preventing Melinda from escaping the way she entered.
 The episode ends with Gabriel speaking to Tom Gordon about what seems like a plan to get Melinda to help ghosts in a dark way.
 While in Grandview, he resided in a hotel under the name Gabriel Gordon.
 Gabriel also appears in "All Ghosts Lead to Grandview", wherein he has a brief conversation with Melinda at the end of the episode.